-- 2.2 In 2021/22, income recovered more strongly than expected from the pandemic and the Council generated a modest surplus compared with budget.
-For 2022/23, there is no more direct government funding to cover the costs of Covid, but the Council has been able to set a balanced budget.
-Additional provision of £1.3 million was made within the 2022/23 budget for the expected impact of higher inflation on the Council's input costs.
-At this early stage in the financial year, it is expected that, with this provision, the Council will remain within budget for the year.
-If at any stage it appears that an overspend is likely, measures will need to be taken in-year to bring the budget back into balance. - 2.3 The Council's balance sheet position remains strong.
-As at the end of the financial year 2021/22, unallocated General Fund reserves amount to £9 million.
+- 2.2 The Council set a balanced budget for 2022/23, including an additional provision of £1.3 million for the expected impact of higher inflation on the Council's input costs. - 2.3 Current financial monitoring indicates that a surge in the numbers presenting as homeless and requiring temporary accommodation will give rise to an additional pressure in 2022/23 of around £700,000.
+Inflationary pressures can be contained within the provision made in the budget and anticipated underspends elsewhere will offset the £700,000 pressure and allow the Council's budget to remain within balance overall.
+Although the Council has a good track record of remaining with budget, because of the pressures on the homelessness budget, the risk of failing to contain expenditure within agreed budgets has been modified in the risk register. - 2.4 The Council's balance sheet position remains strong.
+At the start of the financial year 2022/23, unallocated General Fund reserves amount to £9 million.
 Short-term investments cash or equivalent amounted to £41 million.
-Long term borrowing remained modest, at £9 million. - 2.4 The Council has an ambitious capital programme, amounting to £230 million over five years.
+Long term borrowing remained modest, at £9 million. - 2.5 The Council has an ambitious capital programme, amounting to £230 million over five years.
 This will largely be funded from external sources, so borrowing will increase rapidly from the current low levels.
 In anticipation of higher interest rates, the Council has committed to forward borrowing of £80 million, which will be drawn down between 2024 and 2026.
-This provides a measure of assurance that the Capital Programme remains deliverable, notwithstanding increases in finance costs and potential future constraints on local authority borrowing from the Public Works Loan Board. - 2.5 In summary, the Council currently enjoys a sound financial position, with a balanced budget and a strong balance sheet.
+This provides a measure of assurance that the Capital Programme remains deliverable, notwithstanding increases in finance costs and potential future constraints on local authority borrowing from the Public Works Loan Board. - 2.6 In summary, the Council currently enjoys a sound financial position, with a balanced budget and a strong balance sheet.